JacobWoods/JacobWoods.github.io/_teaching/Prob.md

 Course Materials
 ======

-Our course textbook is  Modeling the Dynamics of Life: Calculus and Probability for Life ScientistsLinks to an external site., 3rd edition, 2013, Frederick Adler.
+Modeling the Dynamics of Life: Calculus and Probability for Life ScientistsLinks to an external site., 3rd edition, 2013, Frederick Adler.

 Topics Covered
 ======